getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 Use the `--open` flag to automatically open the locally hosted instance in your web browser.

-In the event you don't want Zola to run a local webserver, you can use the `--watch-only` flag.
+In the event you don't want Zola to run a local web server, you can use the `--watch-only` flag.

 Before starting, Zola will delete the `public` directory to start from a clean slate.